tanmaykulkarni/Retinal_Web_App/README.md

 iLabelIT is a Retinal Annotation Web App which is easily accessible from your desktop browser.
-With the help of iLabelIT, retinal images can be easily annotated.In order to use the iLabelIT web app the user needs to register first or login into his/her account.Once the user has created an account or logged in his/her account, the user can choose between two options. iLabelIT is divided into tow parts.
+With the help of iLabelIT, retinal images can be easily annotated.In order to use the iLabelIT web app the user needs to register first or login into his/her account.Once the user has created an account or logged in his/her account, the user can choose between two options. iLabelIT is divided into two parts.
 - QUIZ
 - ANNOTATE RETINAL IMAGES